2024 ASEAN Championship Group B

 Group B is one of the two groups of competing nations in the 2024 ASEAN Championship.
-It consists of Vietnam, Indonesia, Philippines, Myanmar, and Laos.
+It consists of Vietnam, Indonesia, the Philippines, Myanmar, and Laos.
 The matches were played from 9 December to 21 December 2024.

-Vietnam and Philippines advanced to the semi-finals as the top two teams on the group.
+Vietnam and the Philippines advanced to the semi-finals as the top two teams on the group.
+Vietnam topped the group with three victories and a draw.
+The Philippines would advance as runners-up, with two wins and two draws.
+Indonesia and Myanmar finished third and fourth with one win and a draw, while Laos finished with just two points.